egormalyutin/gulp-boxen/README.md

 # gulp-boxen

-This is useless plugin for wrapping your content to boxes.
+This is useless plugin for wrapping your files's content to boxes.
 Uses [boxen](https://www.npmjs.com/package/boxen).

 ## Installation